PaulWendt96/UnixLevel6Notes/WhatIsAPipe.md

 That's right -- a pipe can have at most 4096 characters.
 This actually serves as a key simplifying assumption.
 In Unix v6, files beyond 4096 characters are considered large files.
-From a file system perspective, this means that, instead of writing the file contents directly to allocated blocks of memory, one or more of the blocks of memory actually serves as an indirect block, holding up to 256 16-bit pointers to other blocks that contain file contents.
-This scheme can get even trickier for huge file.
+From a file system perspective, this means that instead of writing the file contents directly to allocated blocks of memory, one or more of the blocks of memory actually serves as indirect blocks, holding up to 256 16-bit pointers to other blocks that contain file contents.
+This scheme can get even trickier for huge files.
 If you're curious, <a href="https://youtube.com/watch?v=vUyKpzg6vYk">Chris Gregg's CS 110 lecture</a> on Unix v6 gives a really good overview of the Unix v6 file system.

 The important takeaway here is that large files are tricky.
-Unix v6 masterfully side steps this trickiness with a single macro definition.
+Unix v6 masterfully side steps this trickiness with the PIPSIZ macro definition.

 Writing to a pipe is surprisingly straightforward.